dxw/playbook/src/user-research/choosing-and-using-research-methods.md

 And we make sure to use these methods in ways that are [inclusive and accessible](/user-research/making-research-activities-inclusive-and-accessible/), and [safe for our participants and ourselves](/user-research/doing-research-safely/).

 We also consider a team’s level of experience with user research.
-So we may prefer simpler methods like interviews and usability testing that the team can easily understand and join in with.
+So we may prefer simpler methods like interviews and usability testing that the team can easily understand and get involved in.

 This guide lists our favourite books, articles and videos on the different research methods we use.
 In future we aim to add links to any tools and templates we have created, along with good examples from previous projects.